 If the course is available at your home high school, follow the home high school registration process.
-If not, please visit www.cherrycreekschools.org/cte and click on the link for the CTE/CCIC Application, or scan the QR code provided on this page.
+If not, scan the QR Code at the top of the page or visit www.cherrycreekschools.org/cte and click on the link for the CTE/CCIC Application.